 Next, we checked out the purity of the supplement.
 Our main goal was to choose only the supplements that are additive-, filler-, binder-free, and void of any harmful substances.

 You will notice the word “liposomal” in some of our reviews above.
 What are liposomal supplements, and why are they good for you?
 In brief, liposomal supplements offer higher bioavailability and better absorption when taken orally.
 Hence, we included glutathione pills that offer liposomal delivery to reap all of the antioxidant benefits.

 Furthermore, top glutathione supplements can be costly.
 Although we featured glutathione supplements for people who don’t mind splurging, you will also find more affordable options, as well as discount information.
 This way, there’s something for everyone on our list.

 Lastly, we went through all of the customer reviews, both good and bad, to determine what the users thought about the products and whether they work.
-To give you the most accurate information, we decided to test out some of the pills ourselves.
+To give you the most accurate information, we decided to test out the pills ourselves.

 Unfortunately, direct clinical trials of glutathione are scarce.
-For instance, a clinical trial of children suffering from cystic fibrosis notes that patients were given reduced oral glutathione of 65mg per day (divided into 3 doses daily at mealtimes) for 6 months.
+For instance, a clinical trial of children suffering from cystic fibrosis notes that patients were given reduced oral glutathione of 65 mg per day (divided into 3 doses daily at mealtimes) for 6 months.
 As for Parkinson’s disease, a clinical study used IV glutathione of 1,400 mg 3 times weekly for 4 weeks.

-When it comes to glutathione for skin whitening in terms of dosage, we strongly suggest following the original manufacturers’ recommended doses.
+Nevertheless, we strongly suggest following the original manufacturers’ recommended doses.
 This information is available on the official website or directly on the packaging of the product itself.
 Furthermore, make sure to ALWAYS CONSULT with a HEALTHCARE PROFESSIONAL before attempting to self-medicate with glutathione.